sejnub/hass-alert2-ui/README.md

 # Alert2 UI

-This repository contains a HomeAssistant Lovelace module that includes a card to display and interact with [Alert2](https://github.com/redstone99/hass-alert2) alerts.
+This repository contains a Lovelace card to display and interact with [Alert2](https://github.com/redstone99/hass-alert2) alerts.
 It also enhances the information shown in the "more-info" dialog when viewing Alert2 entities in entity cards.
 We recommend first installing [Alert2](https://github.com/redstone99/hass-alert2).

 ![Alert2 overview card](resources/overview.png)